mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 ## Configuration

-The database firewall filter only requires minimal configuration in the maxscale.cnf file.
-The actual rules of the database firewall filter are located in a separate text file.
-The following is an example of a database firewall filter configuration in maxscale.cnf.
+The Database Firewall filter only requires minimal configuration in the maxscale.cnf file.
+The actual rules of the Database Firewall filter are located in a separate text file.
+The following is an example of a Database Firewall filter configuration in maxscale.cnf.

 ```